 How Does Lily AI Approach Product Attribution?

-Lily AI’s retail AI suite harnesses generative AI, computer vision, natural language processing, machine and deep learning to automatically generate the highest performing, and most customer-centric product attribution available.
+Lily AI’s retail AI suite harnesses generative AI, computer vision, natural language processing, and machine and deep learning to automatically generate the highest-performing and most customer-centric product attribution available.

-Lily AI’s handles product attribution with depth and ease.
-Its extensive taxonomy covers a multitude of ways consumers speak, including over 20,000 customer-oriented product attributes, synonyms, trends.
+Lily’s AI handles product attribution with depth and ease.
+Its extensive taxonomy covers a multitude of ways consumers speak, including over 25,000 customer-oriented product attributes, synonyms, and trends.

 Lily AI adds high-performing product attributes during item setup and product onboarding.
 These attributes are rich and in-depth, including new trends, styles, and categories, such as the following examples:

-• Descriptive qualities like bodycon fit, velvet, zip-close.
+- Descriptive qualities like bodycon fit, velvet, and zip-close.